-If you're having trouble finding health insurance you can afford, you'll find more options starting in 2014.
-That's when many new parts of the Affordable Care Act take effect.
+If you're having trouble finding health insurance you can afford, you'll find more options now because of the Affordable Care Act.

 Here are some common questions people have about finding low-cost health insurance.